-Chart B Expectations of a faster policy rate rise among trading partners since December, and supply chain disruptions may last longer.
+Chart B Expectations of a faster policy rate rise among trading partners Policy rates and estimated forward rates in selected countries.
+Percent since December, and supply chain disruptions may last longer.
 High inflation, export market disruptions and greater uncertainty among households and firms are expected to weigh on economic growth ahead, especially in Europe.
 The economic upturn among trading partners is expected to continue, but growth prospects appear to be weaker than projected in the December Report.
 The projections for global price and wage inflation are higher than in December.